ealush/vest/packages/vest/docs/result.md

 // 'Password must contain special characters'
 ```

-If there is no error for the field, the function defaults to an empty array:
+If there is no error for the field, the function defaults to an empty string:

 ```js
 resultObject.getError('username');